blackchapel/certisecure/README.md

 - The serial number and certificates' meta-data are stored on IPFS with Infura.
 - Upon approval of the certificate, the user receives the serial number and a QR code.
 - Scanning the QR code directs the user to a webpage verifying the validity of the particular issued certificate.
-- The user also receives a certificate of authenticity as a NFT.
 - This certificate of authenticity can be distributed with other institutions as a sharable link.
 - The trailing part of the link is the same as the serial number of the issued certificate.

+## Features implemented ... but not integrated
+- The user receives a certificate of authenticity as a NFT.
 - The ownership of the NFT can be transferred between institutions if the user moves institutions.

-## Techology Stack
+## Techologies Used
 - Web3.js
 - IPFS w/ Infura
 - Celo Blockchain Network